Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

   font-size: 14px;
 }
 ```
-How you put css in a html file is by either using a external file or puting it in to the html file.
-You can also put the css in Inline but that will not be coverded.
-To link an external css file you need to ues a link tage, inside the link tage there are two attributes href, rel.
+How you put css in a html file is by either using an external file or putting it into the html file.
+You can also put the css in Inline but that will not be covered.
+To link an external css file you need to use a link tag, inside the link tag there are two attributes href, rel.
 The href attribute is the file path, the rel attribute is to indicate that it is a style sheet.
 To put the css into the html file you put the css inside two style tags.

 Example: